npnm/NpnSlider/local-lib/npn-doccopier/README.md

-## Script to copy build to docs folder
+## Script to copy build folder to docs folder to help publishing it in github pages
-And update base url of index.html page
+And update base url in index.html page to support smooth page load.